artiebits/fake-git-history/README.md

    ```

 Done!
 Now take a look at your GitHub profile 😉

 ## Support This Project

 If you rely on this tool and find it useful, please consider supporting it.
-Maintaining an open source project takes time and a cup of coffee would be greatly appreciated!
+Maintaining an open source project takes time, and a cup of coffee would be greatly appreciated!

 <a href="https://www.buymeacoffee.com/artiebits" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>